JoshuaPetherick/DoDe/README.md

 	folder.
 There should be 7 in total, with 1 being the very start of the game development, and 7 being the most recent.

+ The Story

+	Within our system lurks a planet, not far from our homeland.
+We call it Haven, but it used to be known by another name.
+Mars.
+Alongside this planet is one of our first space	base, from the days where we crawled forward towards our galaxy.

+	We hadn't recieved many reports from this small encampment, and only a few hours ago did we learn why.
+	A flaming ball of destruction, commonly known as a meteor, has collided and shattered the moon of Deimos.
+Our men on that station have sent us an emergeny SOS, requesting any help that we could provide them.

+	Which is where you come in.
+We're sending you out to save as many of our fellow men out on that planet and bring them home to their wives and children.
+Whenever you're ready, climb aboard MY beautiful ship, and go make a name for yourself, captain!

  Objective